 The Company sells raw materials, including CPO, RBD Palm Oil, and Refined Bleached Deodorized Palm Kernel Oil: RBDPKO.
 The Company sold such raw materials to both domestic and overseas customers.
-In addition, the Company had revenues from selling of by-products received from manufacturing process including PFAD, RBD Palm Stearin and crude glycerin.
-Such by-products will be supplied to the manufacturers in other industries to both domestic and overseas, such as food medicine cosmetics etc.,
+In addition, the Company had revenues from selling of by-products received from manufacturing process including PFAD, RBD Palm Stearin and crude glycerin, which excess from the Company's needs.
+Such by-products will be supplied to the manufacturers in other industries to both domestic and overseas.